Frequently Asked Questions

 Sending SMS to Landlines

 Sending SMS to landline numbers is not supported in Uruguay.
-Attempts to send messages to landline numbers will result in delivery failure, typically generating a 400 response error (code 21614) from SMS platforms, with no charges incurred.
+Attempts to send messages to landline numbers (starting with 2, 4, or 6) result in delivery failure, typically generating a 400 response error (code 21614 for Twilio, similar codes for other providers) from SMS platforms, with no charges incurred.

-While Uruguay doesn't have specific SMS marketing legislation, communications are governed by general consumer protection laws and telecommunications regulations overseen by URSEC (Unidad Reguladora de Servicios de Comunicaciones).
-Best practices from global standards should be followed to ensure compliance.
+While Uruguay doesn't have specific SMS marketing legislation, communications are governed by general consumer protection laws (Ley 17.250 de Relaciones de Consumo) and telecommunications regulations overseen by URSEC (Unidad Reguladora de Servicios de Comunicaciones).
+Follow best practices from global standards to ensure compliance.

 Explicit Consent Requirements: